sap-tutorials/Tutorials/tutorials/hcp-java-weatherapp-part8/hcp-java-weatherapp-part8.md

     ![Supporting a new URL by adding an @Path annotation](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-java-weatherapp-part8/e2e_08-7.png)

-    >Note: Since working behind corporate firewalls is a common cause of frustration I want to point out how to accomodate this. if your firewall requires a proxy for outbound communication you need to start your local server with proxy settings as follows:
+    >Note: Since working behind corporate firewalls is a common cause of frustration I want to point out how to accommodate this. if your firewall requires a proxy for outbound communication you need to start your local server with proxy settings as follows:

     - In the Servers view, double-click the added server to open the editor.
     - Click the Open Launch Configuration link.